-A growing craft brewery community and a resulting local beer fan following will see small breweries emerge in each Ottawa area neighbourhood, owner and operator of Ottawa-based company Brew Donkey – a craft beer tour and delivery service – Brad Campeau says.
+A growing craft brewery community and a resulting local beer fan following will see small breweries emerge in each Ottawa area neighbourhood, owner and operator of Ottawa-based company Brew Donkey – a craft beer tour service – Brad Campeau says.

 From beautiful large-scale brew pubs, to smaller, local brewers, Ottawa’s craft beer scene has something to please even the most discerning of craft beer fans.
 And if not, just wait a few months because a new brewery and a new beer are surely on the way.